natmegsweden/meeg_course/tutorial_07_statistics.md

 neighbours_mag = ft_prepare_neighbours(cfg, data_thumb_mag);
 ````

-Use `ft_neighbourplot` to visually inspect how the neighborhoos structure looks:
+Use `ft_neighbourplot` to visually inspect how the neighbours structure looks:

 ````matlab
 %% Plot neighbours for inspection